-8.0 RECORDS
+9.0 RECORDS

-- 8.1 It is important that documents relating to an investigation are retained in a secure place, together with a written record of the outcome and, if disciplinary action is taken, details retained on the member of staff's personal and confidential file. - 8.2 If a member of staff is dismissed or resigns before the disciplinary process is completed, he/she should be informed about the College's statutory duty to inform the Secretary of State for Education under the Vetting and Barring Procedures as directed by the Independent Safeguarding Authority and in accordance with the 2006 Vulnerable Groups Act.
+9.1 It is important that documents relating to an investigation are retained in a secure place, together with a written record of the outcome and, if disciplinary action is taken, details retained on the member of staff's personal and confidential file.

+9.2 If a member of staff is dismissed or resigns before the disciplinary process is completed, they should be informed about the College's statutory duty to inform the Secretary of State for Education under the Vetting and Barring Procedures as directed by the Independent Safeguarding Authority and in accordance with the 2006 Vulnerable Groups Act.

-9.0 MONITORING EFFECTIVENESS
+10.0 MONITORING EFFECTIVENESS

-9.1 Where an allegation has been made against a member of staff, the nominated Governor, together with the staff member with lead responsibility should, at the conclusion of the investigation and any disciplinary procedures, consider whether there are any matters arising from it that could lead to the improvement of the College's procedures and/or policies and/or which should be drawn to the attention of the Safeguarding Adults Board.
+10.1 Where an allegation has been made against a member of staff, the nominated Governor, together with the staff member with lead responsibility should, at the conclusion of the investigation and any disciplinary procedures, consider whether there are any matters arising from it that could lead to the improvement of the College's procedures and/or policies and/or which should be drawn to the attention of the Safeguarding Adults Board.
 Consideration should also be given to the training needs of staff.

-10.0 RECRUITMENT AND SELECTION PROCEDURES
+11.0 RECRUITMENT AND SELECTION PROCEDURES

-- 10.1 The College has recruitment and selection procedures.
-These are applicable to all staff and volunteers who may work with vulnerable adults: - The post or role should be clearly defined

-- The key selection criteria for the post or role should be identified - Vacancies should be advertised widely in order to ensure a diversity of applicants. - They shall require documentary evidence of academic/vocational qualifications. - Professional and character references should be obtained. - Previous employment history should be verified. - Previous training history should be verified. - They shall include Disclosure and Barring Service checks (maintain sensitive and confidential use of the applicant's disclosure). - They shall use a variety of selection techniques (e.g., qualifications, previous experience, interview, reference checks).
+- 11.1 The College has recruitment and selection procedures.
+These are applicable to all staff and volunteers who may work with vulnerable adults: - The post or role should be clearly defined - The key selection criteria for the post or role should be identified - Vacancies should be advertised widely in order to ensure a diversity of applicants. - They shall require documentary evidence of academic/vocational qualifications. - Professional and character references should be obtained. - Previous employment history should be verified. - Previous training history should be verified. - They shall include Disclosure and Barring Service checks (maintain sensitive and confidential use of the applicant's disclosure). - They shall use a variety of selection techniques (e.g., qualifications, previous experience, interview, reference checks).

-11.0 CONTROL OF THIS DOCUMENT
+12.0 CONTROL OF THIS DOCUMENT

-11.1 The staff member with lead responsibility for safeguarding adult protection issues at the College will review this policy and its associated procedures annually for effectiveness and the need for change.
+12.1 The staff member with lead responsibility for safeguarding adult protection issues at the College will review this policy and its associated procedures annually for effectiveness and the need for change.
 Recommendations for change will be made to the Senior Management Team and then to the College Board.
 The latest version of the document will be maintained on the College's SharePoint.

-12.0 OTHER RELATED POLICIES
+13.0 OTHER RELATED POLICIES

-- 12.1 The college takes safeguarding seriously and understands this policy is over- arching.
+- 13.1 The college takes safeguarding seriously and understands this policy is over- arching.
 The college also maintains other linked policies in line with the legislative requirements; together these make up the suite of policies to safeguard and promote the welfare of young people in the college.
 The policies are cited below.

 - Safer Recruitment and Vetting Policy and Procedure

-- Learner harassment and bullying policy
+- Learner Harassment and Bullying Policy

 - Student Charter

 - Equality, Diversity and Inclusion Policy

-- Code of Conduct for College Staff

-- Young Person Safeguarding Policy